In this society we have a tortured relationship with the idea of liking ourselves (let alone loving ourselves!).

 Often you find the former (the narcissist) manipulating the latter (those with feelings of unworthiness).
 And that’s where I believe this sweeping condemnation of “approving of ourself” has gotten bastardized.

-The human condition is one where we do things to seek approval and avoid doing things that will cause rejection (as we learned from difficult childhood years).
-For those of us controlled by our feelings of Shame, we are in constant search of external approval.
+The human condition is one where we do things to seek approval and avoid doing things that will cause rejection (as many of us learned from difficult childhood years).
+For those of us controlled by our feelings of self-doubt and shame, we are in constant search of external approval.
 Narcissists are specialists in manipulating using their approval; they’re often charming and charismatic.
 So if I have feelings of unworthiness, I am prime material for a narcissist to come in and bend me to his/her will.
 Get it?

 So this thing about liking ourself needs to be clarified

-I have healed myself from deep feelings of self-loathing and self-hatred stemming from a very abusive childhood.
-It was only upon doing Emotional Liberation® work that I began to see my own goodness and how lovable I actually am.
-I now navigate through life in clear centered clarity knowing that I am a good person and worthy of others’ love because I love myself.
+I have healed myself from deep feelings of self-loathing stemming from a difficult and often volatile childhood.
+It was only upon doing the emotional and trauma recovery work (which I now teach) that I began to see my own goodness and how lovable I actually am.
+Having healed myself, I navigate through life in clear, centered clarity knowing that I am a good person and worthy of others’ love because I love myself.

 It’s true you know, we can only love others to the degree that we love ourself.
 And the more we love ourself the more we shine outward and people are naturally drawn to our beacon of love.
-That’s why I teach this stuff:)
+And that is why I teach this stuff:)